-{Institute of Space and Astronautical Science, 3-1-1 Yoshinodai, Chuo-ward, Sagamihara, Kanagawa, 252-0222, Japan\\ } \abstract {Spacecraft formation flying serves as a method of astronomical instrumentation that enables the construction of large virtual structures in space.
-The formation-flying interferometry generally requires very-high control accuracy, and extra-terrestrial orbits are typically selected.
+\abstract {Spacecraft formation flying serves as a method of astronomical instrumentation that enables the construction of large virtual structures in space.
+The formation-flying interferometry generally requires very high control accuracy, and extraterrestrial orbits are typically selected.
 To pave the way for comprehensive missions, proposals have been made for preliminary space missions, involving nano- or small satellites, to demonstrate formation-flying interferometry technologies, especially in low Earth orbits.
-From a theoretical perspective, however, it has been unknown where and to what extent feasible regions for formation-flying interferometry should exist in geocentric orbits. } {This study aims to demonstrate the feasibility of formation-flying interferometry in geocentric orbits in which various perturbation sources exist.
+From a theoretical perspective, however, it is unknown where and to what extent feasible regions for formation-flying interferometry should exist in geocentric orbits. } {This study aims to demonstrate the feasibility of formation-flying interferometry in geocentric orbits in which various perturbation sources exist.
 Geocentric orbits offer the advantage of economic accessibility and the availability of proven formation-flying technologies tailored for Earth orbits.
-Its feasibility depends on the existence of specific orbits that satisfy a small-disturbance environment with good observation conditions. } {Spacecraft motions in Earth orbits subjected to perturbations are analytically modelled, based on celestial mechanics.
-The magnitudes of the required accelerations to counteract these perturbations are characterized by parameters such as the semi-major axis and the size of the formation. } {Small-perturbation regions tend to appear in higher-altitude and shorter-separation regions in geocentric orbits.
-Candidate orbits are identified in high Earth orbit for the triangular laser-interferometric gravitational-wave telescope, which is 100 km in size, and in middle Earth orbit for the linear astronomical interferometer, which is 0.5 km in size.
+Its feasibility depends on the existence of specific orbits that satisfy a small-disturbance environment with good observation conditions. } {Spacecraft motions in Earth orbits subjected to perturbations are analytically modeled based on celestial mechanics.
+The magnitudes of the accelerations required to counteract these perturbations are characterized by parameters such as the semimajor axis and the size of the formation. } {Small-perturbation regions tend to appear in higher-altitude and shorter-separation regions in geocentric orbits.
+Candidate orbits are identified in high Earth orbits for the triangular laser-interferometric gravitational-wave telescope, which is 100 km in size, and in medium Earth orbits for the linear astronomical interferometer, which is 0.5 km in size.
 A low Earth orbit with a separation of approximately 0.1 km may be suitable for experimental purposes.} {Geocentric orbits are potentially applicable for various types of formation-flying interferometry. }